 To say that marketing is in the middle of dramatic changes is an understatement.
 The opportunities for placement of messaging online is increasing exponentially.
 It does not matter if you have written words, images, video or audio.
 Platforms have developed audiences that can access your information when they want and as often as they like.

 This is far different than trying to squeeze your radio ad into the morning drive time because that is when most people were listening.
 Online access has brought convenience to entertainment and learning.
 Because of this, the audience is in charge of what information they want is to engage and when.

 Cost and Niche have Changed Marketing Forever

-There are no longer any barriers to your business and the audience in Raleigh.
+There are no longer any barriers to your business and the audience.
 The cost of digital marketing is not only affordable, but allows for micro-testing .
 What this means is that if you have a bunch of ideas and don’t know which one is most appealing to the consumer, there is no longer a need to have a bottleneck in the process allowing one person or a team guessing which one will be best.
 You can put it all online and see how the market reacts.

 As long as it is in line with your Brand, there should be no hesitation to put it online.
 In some cases you may even want to put a few ad dollars behind some to test.
 This allows the market to decide and allows for real data rather than guesses from seasoned professionals.